davan690/Github-repository-visualize-shiny-app/README.md

-This app is to browse user’s public repositories in R Language.
+This shiny app is to visualize public repositories in R Language based on a lot of parameters.

 The app can be accessed from here - http://goo.gl/dIQ7nE